aryintech/ary/README.md

 🌱 I’m currently working on a learning wordpress; https://arylearns.wordpress.com

  📫 What am I exploring this week?
-Currently exploring how I can learn BASL.
+Currently exploring how I can up my Modeling skills.

 <!---
 aryintech/aryintech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.